robert-dodier/maxima-jupyter/Readme.md

        the others in that list are untested with maxima-jupyter.

      - Note also that ECL might theoretically work, since it is supported by Bordeaux Threads.
-However, Maxima-Jupyter developers have not been successful in getting ECL to work with Maxima-Jupyter, so they recommend against it.
+However, nobody (neither Maxima-Jupyter developers nor users) has been able to get ECL to work, therefore you should assume **ECL does not work** with Maxima-Jupyter.
        SBCL and Clozure CL are known to work, try those instead.

-     - Note specifically that GCL **is not** supported by Bordeaux Threads, and therefore cannot work with maxima-jupyter.
+     - Note specifically that GCL is not supported by Bordeaux Threads, and therefore **GCL cannot work** with maxima-jupyter.

    - You might or might not need to build Maxima.
 (A) If you have available a Maxima binary package compiled with a compatible Lisp implementation